 2. Operator Lifecycle Manager

-When an operator is built, it needs to be deployed on a Kubernetes cluster and to do so we have Operator lifecycle Manager.
+When an operator is built, it needs to be deployed on a Kubernetes cluster, and to do so; we have an Operator lifecycle Manager.

 - It is the backplane that smoothes the working of operators.

 - It helps device controllers to control the namespace of an operator.

 - It also helps the device controller to ensure who can communicate with running operators.